FJFehr/FJFehr.github.io/_pages/about.md

 ## News

+**[December 2024]**

+Completed my research internship at Amazon, Berlin.
+They are tackling ambitious, unsolved problems, building AI agents to assist software engineers.
+I worked in improving retrieval for code editing agents.
+Special thanks to [Prabhu Teja](https://prabhuteja12.github.io/) and [Giovanni Zappella](https://giovannizappella.github.io/)!

+**[November 2024]**

+Presented at the 30 years of Neural Networks Festschrift for [Dr. James Henderson](https://www.idiap.ch/~jhenderson/).
+The talk was a light-hearted story of my PhD journey.
+See the [slides](https://FJFehr.github.io/files/Jamie Festschrift.pdf).

 **[August 2024]**

 | <img src="images/pretrainedNVIB.png" style="max-width:300px;"> | Our paper [**Nonparametric Variational Regularisation of Pretrained Transformers**](https://arxiv.org/pdf/2312.00662.pdf) has been accepted to be presented at [COLM 2024](https://colmweb.org/)! |